chibuike-kt/chargeback-shield/README.md

 ## Contributing

-This project was built as a hackathon submission for RaenestXDev_career.
+This project was built as a hackathon submission for #RaenestXDevcareer.
 For questions or contributions, open an issue or pull request.

 ---